mcclintock-lab/ca-fisheries-engagement-tool/src/app/methods-short/co-management.md

 -	Significant large and small group facilitation skills are preferable.
 -	Logistics and event planning expertise is beneficial.
 -	Collaborative and joint problem-solving skills.

+#### Question 3: How effective has this strategy been in previous marine resource management efforts?
+#### Question 4: Are any stakeholder engagement strategies required by statute (consult with CDFW legal as needed)?